mike-lawrence/ezStan/README.md

+# Note:
-# Note: This project is no longer being developed
+This project is no longer being developed.
+See [aria](https://github.com/mike-lawrence/aria) for a more reccent project with some shared/extended features.

 # ezStan
 An R package containing helper functions for Stan.